 We ate this at room temperature.
 I boiled some baby new potatoes and added a knob of butter, fried some mushrooms with a red onion and some strips of red pepper and I steamed some tenderstem broccoli.
 It was delicious.
 Here’s the recipe, grow herbs, make tart (or pop to the shops and buy some herbs and then make the tart if you can’t wait that long!)

-- 1x 300ml pot of Crème Fraiche (you can use low fat fromage frais instead if the thought of this makes your arteries shudder)
+- 300 ml Crème Fraiche you can use low fat fromage frais instead if the thought of this makes your arteries shudder

-- 1x 125g log of Abergavenny Goats’ Cheese (or any other rindless, soft and crumbly goats’ cheese log)
+- 125 g Abergavenny Goats’ Cheese or any other rindless, soft and crumbly goats’ cheese log

 - A generous handful of fresh mint